lazywithclass/learning/to-study/obsidian-vault/Relational algebra.md

 <aside>writing a query</aside>
 How to approach writing a query:

+* imagine the data I need, what characteristics does it have?
 * which tables do we need?
 * which attributes do we need? selections
 * when dealing with negation first find the query without the negation then subtract